Gavriil1/CI_PP4_TD/README.md

 17. As an Admin , I can view messages that have been sent by users through the contact form.
+(Should Have) (Epic5: Bakl-End-Administration)

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |